 Climate change sucks but nature has an uncanny knack for adapting to new environments.
 After all, it’s been doing it for billions of years.
-An example that piqued my interest was the breeding of grizzly and polar bears to produce hybrids known as pizzly bears (or grolar bears if you prefer that portmanteau).
+An example that piqued my interest was the pizzly bear (or grolar bear if you prefer that portmanteau).

 DeSantis also says they’re “more resilient to climate change and better suited for warmer temperatures”:

 “We’ve known about pizzlies for quite some time, but their occurrence may be more common with ongoing Arctic warming […] Usually hybrids aren’t better suited to their environments than their parents, but there is a possibility that these hybrids might be able to forage for a broader range of food sources.”